Shmael13/ML_Projects/Unsupervised_Learning/README.md

 Unsupervised learning is a type of machine learning where the model explores patterns or structures in data **without any labels or predefined categories**.
 It’s used to:

-- Discover hidden structures (clustering)
+- Discover hidden structures (K-Means Clustering)
 - Reduce dimensionality (PCA, SVD)

 This directory contains custom Python implementations of: